TheMaroonHatHacker/gnomeforpi/README.md

 ![alt text](https://github.com/TerraGitHuB/gnomeforpi/blob/stable/Screenshot%20from%202021-04-16%2010-11-01.png)

 This is the stable branch.
 This branch is recommended.
-If you want to live on the edge and bug test, head over to beta.
+If you want to live on the edge and bug test, head over to beta

-Audio is now supported, however it is mono over audio jack.
-We still recommend you use bluetooth

 This simply installs the gnome package for Raspberry Pi OS, then modifies config files to optimize GNOME.